-Between all the adjectives that can be associated with concrete – waxed, smoothed, polished, poured, trowelled, spatulated – it’s hard for the public to make sense of it all, and in fact, even some professionals sometimes get their brushes mixed up.
+Between all the adjectives that can be associated with concrete – waxed, smoothed, polished, poured, floated, spatulated – it’s difficult for the general public to make sense of it all, and the truth is, even some professionals sometimes get things mixed up.

 Here’s an article to help you make sense of it all.